Richard Childress Racing: Car No. 2 history

 For 2013, former JGR driver Brian Scott took the wheel of the No. 2 under a multi-year contract (essentially swapping rides with Sadler).
 He brought sponsorship from the Idaho-based Shore Lodge and Whitetail Club, owned by his father.
 The No. 2 team also switched back to RCR-style angled number logos from KHI-style logos.
-Scott had markedly improved consistency from his crash-marred seasons with Gibbs, with three Top 5s and 13 Top 10s en route to a seventh-place points finish.
+Scott had markedly improved consistency from his crash-marred seasons with Gibbs, with three top-fives and thirteen top-tens en route to a seventh-place points finish.
 Scott's best run by far was at Richmond in September, where he led won the pole and led 229 laps. before being passed on the restart by Brad Keselowski with 11 laps to go, finishing second.
 Scott's team protested the restart-in-question, and after the race stated "We deserved to win that race."

 In the spring Richmond race, Scott and Nelson Piquet Jr. got into altercations on the cool-down lap and on pit road following several on-track incidents that carried over from prior races.
 During the physical altercation, which got both teams' crew members involved, Piquet was shown kicking Scott in the groin, which Scott called "just a chicken move."
-Scott finished 20th in the race.
+Scott finished twentieth in the race.

 Scott returned RCR in 2014, which included several starts in the No. 33 Cup car.
 Scott's performance continued to improve, winning another Richmond pole (in the Spring race), poles at both Chicagoland races, and was in contention to win several races.
-Scott ended the year with career bests in Top 5 finishes (six), Top 10s (23), and average start and finish (6.5 and 9.5 respectively).
+Scott ended the year with career bests in top-five finishes (six), top-tens (23), and average start and finish (6.5 and 9.5 respectively).
 He would come away with a career-best fourth place in the championship standings, losing a numerical tiebreaker for third with former RCR driver Elliott Sadler.

 For 2015, Scott returned to the No. 2 Camaro, with Mike Hillman Jr. replacing Phil Gould as crew chief.
 Scott left the team for Richard Petty Motorsports in Cup Series at the end of the season.